 MH-60R Naval Combat Helicopter

 The MH-60R is the most capable and mature Anti-Submarine (ASW)/Anti-Surface Warfare (ASuW) multi-mission helicopter available in the world today.
-The MH-60R is deployed globally with the U.S. Navy fleet and a growing number of international navies.

 - April 2014: Lockheed Martin announced that it had delivered its MH-60R Electronic Warfare Support System (EWSS) to the RAN.
 The EWSS will provide the RAN with the ability to generate and test unique Australian mission data loads installed on the Australian Romeo fleet.
 Work on the project began in 2012 and ended in April 2014, with system demonstration and training at the Joint Electronic Warfare Operational Support Unit in Adelaide, South Australia.

 - December 2013: The U.S. Navy took delivery of the first mission-ready MH-60R helicopters for transfer to the Royal Australian Navy.

 - June 2011: Lockheed Martin and the U.S. Navy responded to the Australian Defence Force’s need for a fleet of new-generation, multi-role naval combat helicopters with the MH-60R.